 Is my concern serious enough to warrant a Care Report?

 We appreciate having more information than less information when it comes to assisting students in need.
 Please review Questions to Consider Before Submitting a Care Report for more guidance regarding reporting.
-You may also contact the Care Team Coordinator to discuss your concern prior to submitting.
+You may also contact the Care Team Coordinator to discuss your concern prior to submitting it.

 How do I know if my Care Report was received?